Muts256/Scenarios/W4_Suspected_Ransomware.md

 #### Explain how you would investigate and why?

-Isolate the server now, then investigate.
+Isolate the server immediately, then investigate.

 The rapid change of the file extension is very suspicious.
 This is a high-confidence ransomware-style attack pattern, despite the legitimate archiving rollout.